Today I’m sharing my top sunburn hacks with simple sunburn treatment to soothe your skin if you’ve been unfortunate enough to get sunburnt!

 Use Soleve lotion

 Sometimes aloe vera isn’t enough to soothe the pain of a sunburn.
 If you need a bit of extra help with the pain and irritation, try Soleve lotion.
 Available from Boots, this cream contains ibuprofen, which is an anti-inflammatory painkiller, as well as isopropyl myristate, which will keep the area moisturised.
+This is a great sunburn treatment and I feel like most people don’t know about this magic bottle of lotion!

 Of course, if your burn is extreme, or you’re worried about it, be sure to see a healthcare professional.